jackyzha0/quartz/content/Projects/my-computer.md

 ## OS/Configuration
 I run Fedora Linux with the GNOME desktop environment.
 I was a longtime Windows 10 user, and dabbled in Linux a bit, but eventually got fed up enough with Windows that I swapped for good.

 Previously, I’ve also daily driven Linux Mint.
-You can read more about my history with Linux on [[on-linux|its dedicated page]].
+You can read more about my history with Linux on [[Essays/on-linux|its dedicated page]].
 ### On User Interface
 I’ve daily driven XFCE, Budgie, Unity, and KDE before.
 No DE really caught my eye in a way that feels both intuitive and productive until GNOME.
 The overview is such a neat concept that’s performant, useful for rapid task switching, and pretty.
 I recommend the Blur My Shell extension for best results, as well as an extension that gives you trackpad gestures for your windowing system.
 - Little tip for productivity: if you use gestures, throw each new window on a different workspace and swipe instead of alt-tabbing.